 Teaching Competence: Candidates are required to have experience teaching at the university level in a related area.
 Candidates who provide evidence of success in teaching criminological theory at the second or third-year level will be strongly preferred.

+If public health restrictions allow, the planned mode of delivery for this course will be in-person face-to-face lectures.
 The University may require that all or part of this course be delivered remotely, including online.